barai3045/ostad-pre-recorded/README.md

-# 706 Time Calculation and Logging
+# 707 Executing raw queries
 // This is your Prisma schema file,
 // learn more about it in the docs: https://pris.ly/d/prisma-schema